Maternity Voices Partnership

 Our CCGs use the feedback from the Maternity Voices Partnership to understand your experience of having a baby so we can improve services, highlight areas of good practice and where things haven’t gone so well, look at how this can be avoided and improved.

-You can find other event in our events section.
+You can find other events on our events page.

 Maternity Voices Partnership (MVP) Launch was held on Thursday 22nd March, 9.30 - 12:45 at Carlisle Business Centre.